 Even the best local security cannot prevent all miscounts, both deliberate and inadvertent.

 Despite these risks, Wisconsin's elections officials do not routinely check the accuracy of Election-Day output.
 This is contrary to the recommendations of every national elections-administration expert.
 Even the most trustworthy of our county clerks could be certifying miscounted election results without even noticing.

 Most voters and candidates are unaware that computer-calculated election results are not checked for accuracy, but it's a safe bet that would-be election thieves know.

 We do not tolerate refusal to audit in any other business or government function.
 If votes were dollars, can you imagine a situation in which candidates would not demand transparent, routine audits of election results?

 None of us would use an ATM operated by a bank that refused to check whether the computer credited our deposits to the right accounts, or demanded that we pay for the audit.

-Can you imagine a bank finding thousands of errors and thinking it could reassure its customers by saying, "No major flaws, mostly just human error", like it did when thousands of votes were miscounted?
+Can you imagine a bank finding thousands of errors and the Wisconsin State Journal reporting "No major flaws, mostly just human error", like it did when thousands of votes were miscounted?

 A board of directors of a retail chain would fire an executive who refused routinely to audit the stores’ books until provided with evidence that an embezzler was already at work.